by Sarah Forster

 Step-by-Step Guide to Checking Your Passport’s Validity

-We’ve cut through the noise to explain the changes and help ensure you have everything in place for your journey to go as smoothly as possible.
+As of August 2024, we’ve cut through the noise to explain the changes and help ensure you have everything in place for your journey to go as smoothly as possible.
+From passport expiry rules and passport validity requirements, this blog will cover everything you need to know ahead of your trip.

-The FCDO website states (at time of writing) that your passport must be:
+As Spain follows Schengen area rules, The FCDO website states that your passport must be:

 • issued less than 10 years before the date you enter the country (check the ‘date of issue’)